KaiSugahara/arxiv-summarize/README.md

 # arxivrec-reporter

-Automated arXiv paper summarization and notification via Slack using GPT-3.5 (OpenAI)
+Automated summary and notification of arXiv papers on recommendation systems via Slack using GPT-3.5 (OpenAI).

 Note: This app is specialized for Japanese.
 Please use a translation tool as needed to read the following description, which is provided in Japanese.